“I need to call Sarah.”

 Transcendence is operating with your own learning process instead of just going through it.
 You notice how you get stuck and how you search for answers.

 From this point, you relate to your mind differently.
 You notice when an interpretation settles too quickly or when a story lingers past its usefulness.
 You become fluent in projection, watching how it starts and what it costs to maintain.
 You distinguish between asking why and noticing how.
-You use perspective as a navigation tool, changing position when needed.
+You move perspective when you need to.

 2.8 Closing Remarks

-Chapter 3 explores how these individual construction processes interact to create shared patterns and the different realities we inhabit together.
+Chapter 3 explores how individual minds, each sealed inside its own world of meaning, create the shared patterns and realities we inhabit together.